waratuman/waratuman.github.com/_posts/2011-01-13-apple-push-with-heroku.md

 [Heroku](http://www.heroku.com) because there is no obvious way to maintain maintain a persistent connection.
 I started by looking at [Urban Airship](http://urbanairship.com/) and other push services, but decided to see how far I could get with Heroku.
-You will find that Heroku takes the cake and steals the "easy-to-use push notification" tag line from Urban Airship.
+You will find that Heroku takes the cake and steals the &#8220;easy-to-use push notification&#8221; tag line from Urban Airship.

 In my case I used the [APN on Rails](https://github.com/PRX/apn_on_rails) gem in combination with [Resque](https://github.com/defunkt/resque).
 Here is a quick